deanwampler/SeductionsOfScalaTutorial/tutorial-exercises/drawing-actors/README.md

 At the `sbt` prompt (`>`), run the following commands.
 (The #... are comments and shouldn't be typed).

-    update   # Pull down the other dependencies compile  # Compile the code.
-    test     # Run the simple ScalaTest unit tests.
-(Also runs compile) run      # Run the actor example.
+    test   # Pull down external dependencies, compile, and test run    # Run the actor example.
     quit   # Exit sbt.

-The first time start `sbt` and run `update1`, it may take a while to download the dependencies (including the rest of the `sbt` code itself!).
+It may take a while to download the dependencies (including the actual `sbt` code itself), the first time you run `sbt test`.
+This is a one time "hit".

 The fairly verbose output of the commands should end with the following for a successful run: